thoughtworksarts/thoughtworksarts.github.io/app/_posts/2019-05-14-rashin-fahandej-awarded-volumtric-filmmaking-residency.markdown

 title  : "Rashin Fahandej Awarded Volumetric Filmmaking Residency" tags   : a-fathers-lullaby
 ---
-ThoughtWorks Arts Residency, in conjunction with [Scatter](http://scatter.nyc), is pleased to announce that Rashin Fahandej as been awarded our [Volumetric Filmmaking Residency](https://thoughtworksarts.io/open-call/2019-volumetric-residency/) to expand her project _A Father's Lullaby_.
+Thoughtworks Arts Residency, in conjunction with [Scatter](http://scatter.nyc), is pleased to announce that Rashin Fahandej as been awarded our [Volumetric Filmmaking Residency](https://thoughtworksarts.io/open-call/2019-volumetric-residency/) to expand her project _A Father's Lullaby_.

 {% include image file='rashin-fahandej.jpg'
    caption='Rashin Fahandej standing in front of _A Father\'s Lullaby_' %}